409A Valuation After a Down Round: Your Obligations

 These penalties apply with equal force whether the discounted option was granted intentionally or by mistake.
 This is why down round compliance is not a formality — it is a direct financial protection for the people on your team.
 Reviewing common 409A mistakes founders make in this area is worth doing before your next grant cycle.

-The 409A valuation down round analysis uses the same general methodological framework as any other 409A — the AICPA Accounting and Valuation Guide prescribes the acceptable approaches — but the specific inputs and the dynamics of the model change substantially.
+The framework is the same — the AICPA Accounting and Valuation Guide still prescribes the acceptable approaches — but the specific inputs and model dynamics change substantially: lower implied enterprise value, an adjusted cap table reflecting anti-dilution triggers, a restructured liquidation waterfall, and often a higher DLOM.

 Post-down-round PWERM analyses often assign higher probability weights to dissolution and structured exit scenarios than a pre-down-round analysis would, reflecting the increased business risk.
 These higher dissolution probabilities suppress common stock FMV further.
 For additional context on how stage-specific dynamics affect the methodology, see our guide on 409A valuations at Series B and Series C.